F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 # Data Types
-Powershell uses .NET types for data types.
-We can encounter nubers, characters strings, or boolean values.
+PowerShell uses .NET types for data types.
+We can encounter numbers, characters strings, or boolean values.
 Additionally, we can have composite types, like arrays, or objects.

 ## Dates
 The date is represented by the `System.DateTime` type.
 To create a date, we can use the [`Get-Date`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-date) command.
 Example: